HAWK-Digital-Environments/HAWKI/_documentation/HAWKI API.md

 3. In the "API Tokens" section, create a new token with a descriptive name
 4. Store the generated token securely - it will only be shown once

+**Note**: Token creation via the web interface may be disabled by administrators.
+In this case, you will need to contact your system administrator to create an API token for you.

 ### Using Tokens

 Include your token in all API requests using the Authorization header: